-Students will continue to examine the role of the Practical Nurse in the care of stable individuals and groups of clients with common, welldefined health problems from prenatal through death.
+Students will continue to examine the role of the Practical Nurse in the care of stable individuals and groups of clients with common, well-defined health problems from prenatal through death.
 Included is an introduction to the bio-psychosocial concepts of the childbearing and child-rearing family.
 Medical and surgical concepts across the lifespan will be introduced while examining the Practical Nurse role as part of the healthcare team.
 Fundamental concepts will be reinforced and used to build upon concepts related to growth and development; nutrition and diet therapy; maintenance of physical and mental health; and the prevention of illness for diverse individuals and groups across the lifespan.
 The Practical Nurse's role within the nursing process will be used to provide safe and effective care while meeting the holistic needs of clients.
-Prerequisites: NUR 101, NUR 106 and ALH 124; Corequisites: NUR 105, NUR 109 and BIO 211 safe and effective care for diverse clients across the lifespan.
-Clinical learning experiences occur in structured healthcare settings and are correlated with classroom instruction.
-Students are expected to meet the clinical guidelines and policies for the Practical Nurse program and the off-campus clinical site(s) as required by the respective facility.
+Prerequisites: NUR 101, NUR 106 and ALH 124; Corequisites: NUR 105, NUR 109 and BIO 211 to meet the clinical guidelines and policies for the Practical Nurse program and the off-campus clinical site(s) as required by the respective facility.
 Prerequisites: NUR 101, NUR 106 and ALH 124; Corequisites: NUR 105, NUR 107 and BIO 211